MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 *Caution:*

 * Students often use the past tense to describe each solution, eg. "Overrode Backbone's default Model#parse method to..."
-That's too wordy.
+It's less exciting if it's in the past.
 Use the present tense in the third person (ie. your project itself).
-"Overrides Backbone's default Model#parse method to..."*
+"Overrides Backbone's default Model#parse method to..."
 * Look up the proper spelling and capitalization for the technologies you mention.

 ## Work